General Adoption Fee Subsidy

 Commercial Washer and Dryer Installation

-Friends of the Pocatello Animal Shelter provided funding to obtain a Large Capacity Commercial Washer and Dryer, conduct all facility modifications and construction to facilitate installation, and also provided the oversight to obtain all approvals, construction and installation associated with this project.
+Friends of the Pocatello Animal Shelter provided funding to obtain a Large Capacity Commercial Washer and Dryer, conduct facility modifications and construction to facilitate installation, and also provided the oversight to obtain all approvals, construction and installation associated with this project.

-The Pocatello Animal Shelter processes approximately six to twelve residential washing machine-sized loads of laundry each day.
-After installation of the Large Capacity Commercial Washer and Dryer, only a few loads of laundry needed to be processed each day to ensure clean laundered materials are always available for animals of the Pocatello Animal Shelter.
-Furthermore, additional time was freed up for shelter staff and volunteers to allow them to provide the close contact and socialization craved by shelter residents.
+After installation of the Large Capacity Commercial Washer and Dryer, only a few loads of laundry need to be processed each day to ensure clean laundered materials are always available for animals of the Pocatello Animal Shelter.

 Privacy Barrier Installation and Mural